 Beautiful antebellum homes abound in the area including Evergreen Plantation, built in the 1820s and known for its “flying staircases,” and San Francisco Plantation.
 The St. John Theatre, a cultural and civic center located just outside LaPlace, offers children and adults of the community the opportunity to participate in a series of fine arts activities throughout the year.
 St. John the Baptist Parish also has nine recreational parks, offering all sports, and a summer youth program.
 Each year the town hosts an Andouille Festival in October, complete with culinary specialties, music and amusement rides.

 LaPlace has two golf and country clubs.
 Riverlands Golf & Country Club is a private 18-hole golf course with tree-lined fairways.
-It also has two lighted tennis courts, an “almost” Olympic-size pool, wading pool and clubhouse.
-Belle Terre Golf & Country Club was ranked the #2 public access golf course in Louisiana in 2002 and 2003 by Golf Week Magazine.
-This 18-hole championship course, designed by Pete Dye, is one of Louisiana’s finest.
+It also has two lighted tennis courts, pool, wading pool and clubhouse.
+Belle Terre Golf & Country Club is an 18-hole championship course, designed by Pete Dye, is one of Louisiana’s finest.
 The club also offers four lighted tennis courts, a junior Olympic size swimming pool, wading pool and a poolside snack bar.
 The famous nearby Manchac Swamp offers tours through moss-draped trees to view Louisiana alligators.
 Lake Maurepas, which leads in to Lake Pontchartrain, is a popular destination for the fishing enthusiast.